sayedafzalkhurseed/node-app-project/README.md

 # node-app-project
-This is a simple node todo app project.
+This is a simple node app project.